 I’m a freelance journalist, editor and copywriter who specialises in producing sparkling copy about health, education and social care.
 My work appears regularly in national newspapers and business publications.
 When it comes to copywriting, I’ve turned my hand to customer magazines, websites, marketing brochures and lesson plans for a range of corporates and charities.
 My 2013 book Birth Trauma has received glowing reviews on Amazon, and a second edition was published in September 2020.

-The Guardian is one of my biggest clients, but I’ve also written for the Financial Times, the Independent, the Economist Intelligence Unit and numerous specialist publications such as Digital Health, Computing, Practical Patient Care, Public Finance and Acuity, a CPD magazine for optometrists.
+The Guardian is one of my biggest clients, but I’ve also written for the Financial Times, the Daily Telegraph, the Independent, the Economist Intelligence Unit, Medium and numerous specialist publications such as the BMJ, Digital Health, Computing, Practical Patient Care, Public Finance and Acuity, a CPD magazine for optometrists.
 Although most of my journalism involves writing news and features, I’ve also published opinion pieces in the Spectator, the Critic and Uncancelled.

 I have a particular interest in childbirth and postnatal mental health issues.
 For five years, between 2009 and 2014, I edited Perspective, a continuing professional development magazine for NCT practitioners, featuring articles about pregnancy, childbirth and parenting.
 I’m now CEO of the Birth Trauma Association, a charity that supports women who suffer post-traumatic stress disorder after birth.

 In April 2022, I published two books.
 Postnatal PTSD: a Guide for Health Professionals fills in a gap in the market, using a mix of research evidence and personal testimonies to explain what postnatal PTSD is and how it affects the people who experience it.
 It will, I hope, prove invaluable to midwives, obstetricians, GPs, health visitors and any other health professional who works with new mothers.